 All FDA approved contraceptive methods and counseling are covered.
 When using the most costeffective option (e.g., generic instead of brand name), contraception will be covered with no cost sharing.
-If the cost-effective contraception is deemed medically inadvisable by the member's provider, the Plan will cover an alternative prescribed by the provider.
 Over the counter contraceptives are covered under the Pharmacy benefit (section 7.8).
-Prior authorization and step therapy requirements do not apply.
-Surgery to reverse elective sterilization (vasectomy or tubal ligation) is not covered.